Inflation caused by pandemic, not Biden policies, says White House adviser | Politics

 Inflation caused by pandemic, not Biden policies, says White House adviser

+White House economic adviser Brian Deese said on Sunday that rising prices are a global issue stemming from the coronavirus pandemic and not a result of the policies of President Joe Biden.
+Biden and his top economic advisers, including Deese, have for months predicted that inflation would be a short-term problem.

-White House economic adviser Brian Deese said rising prices are a global issue stemming from the coronavirus pandemic and is not a result of the policies of President Joe Biden.
+White House economic adviser Brian Deese said on Sunday that rising prices are a global issue stemming from the coronavirus pandemic and not a result of the policies of President Joe Biden.

-Deese, director of the White House National Economic Council, told CNN's "State of the Union" that he and others in the Biden administration did not err in saying earlier that inflation would be a short-term problem.
+Biden and his top economic advisers, including Deese, have for months predicted that inflation would be a short-term problem.
+Asked on CNN's "State of the Union" if they were wrong, Deese said, "No, I don't think so.
+I think that what we have said consistently is that the pandemic and the economy are interlinked."

+Deese defended Biden administration policies on several Sunday television news shows after U.S. consumer prices accelerated in October as Americans paid more for gasoline and food, leading to the biggest annual gain in 31 years amid snarled global supply chains.
+"There's no doubt inflation is high right now.
+It's affecting Americans' pocketbooks.
+It's affecting their outlook," he said on NBC's "Meet the Press."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)